They've already built the bunker

 Imagine a really, really long submarine

 The United States Navy has the closest relationship with the Presidency of all branches of the military.
 The president's doctor is frequently a naval physician.
 The West Wing kitchen is staffed by naval specialists.
 The president's vacation compound at Camp David is a Navy base.
-And the Vice President lives on the secure, perfectly circular campus of the US Naval Observatory.
+And the Vice President lives on the secure campus of the US Naval Observatory.

-With this in mind, it is worth paying attention to a facility that is known to be highly sensitive, top secret and run by the Navy: the East Utilities Plant.
+With this in mind, it is worth paying attention to a facility that is known to be highly sensitive, run by the Navy, and built by the Clark/Kiewit JV: the East Utilities Plant.

 The East Utilities Plant is a nondescript structure tucked between the NPS regional headquarters and the Long Bridge railroad tracks in East Potomac Park.
 It's tan and it's covered in what looks like EIFS.
 It could be mistaken for a park service garage, except that it's plastered with cameras, and surrounded by an opaque fence sprinkled with military no trespassing signs.
 There also appear to be six exhaust stacks sticking up from one roof, adjacent to some other kind of port.
 If we look at historic aerials, however, we can see that this building just the tip of the iceberg.

-For that clue, we need to look at another shed with those distinctive white stripes.
-This one appeared in 2002 on the grounds of the Naval Observatory.
+For that clue, we need to look at the other site identified with the Clark/Kiewit JV: a shed with those distinctive white stripes at the United States Naval Observatory.

-This structure had a short but eventful life.
-Residents in the tony neighborhood complained of dump truck traffic and hard rock blasting.
+The shed structure there had a short but eventful life.
+Appearing without warning in 2002, it brought hard rock blasting and heavy truck traffic to one of the toniest neighborhoods in DC.
 The gossip was that they were building a bunker for the Vice President.
 And then, by 2004 the construction wrapped up, leaving one nondescript structure on the site.
 In late 2005, a second one was added to its north.
+The most recent facilities plan for the Naval Observatory says that both structures are "garages that store vehicles for the vice president's security detail."
+Once again, we have an understated truth that may hide more than it reveals.

 I personally remember both the trucks and the rumors very well.
 I played sports on nearby fields (and screwed around as a teen in the general area).
 Unfortunately, I can't get very good imagery from the shed's brief existence.
 Whatever it is, it seems to have chronological and typological connections to the other mystery sheds.